infoslack/infoslack-blog/_posts/2015-02-24-exploring-docker-remote-api.md

 2.2.0 (main)>
 {% endhighlight %}

-Everything we do using the curl can be done more friendly way, we can create a container like this:
+Everything we do using the curl can be done in a more friendly way, we can create a container like this:

 {% highlight bash %}
 2.2.0 (main)> container = Docker::Container.create('Image' => 'postgres:9.3')